OpenCTI-Platform/opencti/docs/docs/usage/deduplication.md

 When an object is created in the platform, whether manually by a user or automatically by the connectors / workers chain, the platform checks if something already exist based on some properties of the object.
 If the object already exists, it will return the existing object and, [in some cases](), update it as well.

 Technically, OpenCTI generates deterministic IDs based on the listed properties below to prevent duplicate (aka "ID Contributing Properties").
-Also, it is important to note that there is a special link between `name` and `aliases` leading to not have entities with overlaping aliases or an alias already used in the name of another entity.
+Also, it is important to note that there is a special link between `name` and `aliases` leading to not have entities with overlapping aliases or an alias already used in the name of another entity.

 ### Entities